 You can find the less crowded trails, off the main path sights and more hiking options.

 - Come with a backpack filled with supplies.
 Water, protein bars, sweatbands, etc…

 There are refill stations at the more popular overlooks, so you won’t need to buy bottled water if you have your own.

 - Get a National Park Pass.
 Save money and visit often.

 Or better yet: Take a tour.
 Yes, I am a tour guide and I sell tours on this website.
 However!
 Tours are also a great idea for those short on time and want to enjoy as much of the park as they can with the least amount of problems.
-With a tour, you can sit back, relax and enjoy the ride as well as the access that professional tour companies have.
+With a tour, you can sit back, relax and enjoy the ride as well as enjoy the exclusive access that professional tour companies have.
 It’s a little bit better because we can get into the park, give you some directions and a chance to get in front of the crowds.
 Often times we can show you places where the other tourists don’t go.
 Plus we can get you back into Vegas in time for a late dinner without any driving, traffic or parking hassles!

 Don’t Forget the Kids

 The National Park Service is still offering their “Every Kid in The Park” promotion.
 This is a great program for any fourth-grade student.
 They can get a free National Parks Pass good for the entire family and for the school year.
-Click for details

 - Lodging in Springdale, Ut.
 The entrance to Zion National Park